raissaccorreia/spring-challenge-pyyne/README.md

 #### Exception Handler

-Try - Catch statements were used to handle exceptions at the controller methods aiming debug as the Java standard suggests.
-If - Else statements were used to handle exceptions at the service methods aiming to provide user feedback about him or her inputs.
+Exception-handling is managed locally in controllers.
+Improvement would be to leverage Spring global exception handlers.

 ### Stack

-Implemented from scratch using a linked list and pointers, in Java a object reference.
+Implemented from scratch using a linked list and pointers.

 ### In-memory key-value storage with TTL